rhainer27/rain/L9/Homework/README.md

 	* Callback Functions

-2. From the top level of your `Precourse-batch3` folder, run `npm test L9/Homework/tests/JSVI.test.js` to run the automated tests.
+2. From the top level of your `Precourse` folder, run `npm test L9/Homework/tests/JSVI.test.js` to run the automated tests.
 You will fill out the functions in `homework.js` to make the tests pass.